hcs42/heapkeeper-old/doc/development.rst

     $ git push origin _v<version>

 #.
+Send an email to the Heapkeeper Heap.
 Let the others review the commits.

 #.
 If everybody is satisfied, tag the commit, push the tag and merge the
    master::